List of Elena of Avalor characters: Princess/Queen Elena

+Princess Isabel

-Princess Isabel Castillo Flores (Jenna Ortega) is the younger sister of Princess Elena who is also an inventor.
+Princess Isabel Castillo Flores (voiced by Jenna Ortega) is the sister of Princess Elena who is also an inventor.
 Both are the daughters of the late King Raul and Queen Lucia.
 Isabel is very smart and brave, and assists her sister when she needs it.
+Her age ranges from 10 to 14.

+Zuzo

-Zuzo (Keith Ferguson) is a mysterious and wily spirit fox that acts as a link between the human and spirit worlds.
+Zuzo (voiced by Keith Ferguson) is a mysterious yet charismatic (but sometimes laid-back, not to mention comical) wily spirit fox that acts as a link between the human and spirit worlds.
 In "A Day to Remember", it is shown that Elena can call him by saying his name.

+Naomi Turner

-Naomi Turner (Jillian Rose Reed) is a girl who is Elena's best friend, the daughter of Captain Turner, and a member of Elena's Grand Council.
+Naomi Turner (voiced by Jillian Rose Reed) is a girl who is Elena's best friend, the daughter of Captain Turner, and a member of Elena's Grand Council.
 In "The Last Laugh", Naomi leaves Avalor to become a sailor, but returns in "Giant Steps".
 In the finale, Naomi becomes Elena's new chancellor.

+Jaquins

 Jaquins are a race of creatures that resemble jaguars with the wings and feathers of macaws.
 They come from the realm of Vallestrella where they train to help guard Avalor from various threats.